-The data collection of the underlying reporting refers to the above defined reporting year which includes all data from 1 January to 31 December 2023.
+The data collection of the underlying reporting refers to the above defined reporting year which includes all data from 1 January to 31 December 2024.
 The reporting of the PAIs depends on the available data.
 In general, the necessary data is collected by the technical staff who work on-site together with external service providers.
 ECE REP always makes the greatest effort to establish a complete and reliable data foundation for reporting.
 Nevertheless, ECE REP as well as many participants of the real estate market must contend with common limitations, such as limited access to tenant data.
-To continually enhance the data foundation, ECE REP is currently introducing Green Lease Clauses as well as technical measures step by step, with the target to improve the transparency of tenant data.
+To continually enhance the data foundation, ECE REP is using Green Lease Clauses for all new lease agreements and lease prolongations as well as technical measures step by step, with the target to improve the transparency of tenant data.
 However, the data is currently not available in the necessary quality and quantity for all real estate assets within the funds managed by ECE REP. Regarding the mentioned data gap concerning consumption data for tenant spaces, ECE REP discloses consumption data that primarily pertains to the areas under their control (landlord-controlled areas).
-Landlord-controlled areas include common, vacant, and partially tenant areas.
+Landlord-controlled areas include common, vacant, and partially tenant areas as well as Center Management offices.